‘General Hospital’ Spoilers: Dante Digs Up Ava’s Morgan Med Swap Secret

 Ava Thinks She’s Off The Hook

-Once Ava caves in fully to Lucy’s extortion, General Hospital spoilers predict Ava thinks she’s out of the woods.
+Once Ava caves in fully to Lucy’s extortion, General Hospital spoilers predict that Ava thinks she’s out of the woods.
 Ava knows if Sonny Corinthos (Maurice Benard) or Carly Corinthos (Laura Wright) knew about the pills, she’d be dead meat.
-According to General Hospital spoilers from TV Source, Ava wrongly assumes she’s covered her tracks and then trouble comes sniffing at her heels.
+According to General Hospital spoilers from TV Source, Ava wrongly assumes she’s covered her tracks, and then trouble comes sniffing at her heels.

-All this happens next week per the latest General Hospital spoilers and Ava breathes a sigh of relief.
+All this happens next week, according to the latest General Hospital spoilers, and Ava breathes a sigh of relief.
 That’s all before events the following week trigger Dante to start poking around.
 Sonny has long suspected Ava played some role in Morgan’s death and he’s right.
 Dante comes across something on March 5, according to General Hospital spoilers that causes him to dig deeper.

 The clothes, the hair, the beard- #Dante @dom_zamprogna looking mighty fine. ???????? #Lante #GH pic.twitter.com/ImPY1FUZ4b